eNMS-automation/eNMS/docs/inventory/pools.rst

 A pool is defined as a combination of values for the properties of an object (in the inventory).
 For each value, you can decide whether the match is based on inclusion, equality, or regular expression.

-If the properties of an inventory object matches the pool properties, the object will be added to the pool.
+If the properties of an inventory object matches the pool properties, the object will be automatically added to the pool.

 Pool Management
 ---------------